adarsh3699/Bhemu-Notes-Web/README.md

 # Bhemu Notes

-This is a Multi-User Notes app. <br />
+This is a Multi-User Notes app.\
-This Notes app facilitates many features, like bold, italic, changing font colour, size, and many more. <br />
+This Notes app facilitates many features, like bold, italic, changing font colour, size, and many more.\
-You can now add images, videos, and code blocks in Note. <br />
-Feature like group notes in a folder to keep them organized. <br />
+Feature like group notes in a folder to keep them organized.\
 Feature Like share notes with others by just sharing the link of that note.

 ## Demo Account:-